AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 # Part 1 - Extracting Data With Regular Expressions

-_**Finding Numbers in a Haystack**_
+#### Goal

-Read through and parse a file with text and numbers.
-Extract all the numbers in the file and compute the sum of the numbers.
+Parse a file with text and numbers, extract all the numbers in the file and compute the sum of the numbers.

-_**Sample file for testing & actual data to process**_
+#### Dataset

 > Sample data: http://py4e-data.dr-chuck.net/regex_sum_42.txt (There are 90 values with a sum=445833)\
  Actual data: http://py4e-data.dr-chuck.net/regex_sum_1037114.txt (There are 88 values and the sum ends with 873)

-_**Data Format**_
+#### Data Format

 The file contains much of the text from the introduction of the textbook except that random numbers are inserted throughout the text.
-Here is a sample of the output you might see:
+Here is a sample of the file output you might see:

 > Why should you learn to write programs?
 7746\